cosmos/cosmos-sdk/docs/sdk/core/multistore.md

 catKey := sdk.NewKVStoreKey("cat")
 ```

+Stores are mounted directly on the BaseApp.
-Stores can either specify there own database, or share a primary one.
+They can either specify their own database, or share the primary one already
+passed to the BaseApp.

-In this example, `foo` and `bar` will share a primary database, while `cat` will
+In this example, `foo` and `bar` will share the primary database, while `cat` will
 specify its own:

 ```
-mainDB, catDB := dbm.NewMemDB(), dbm.NewMemDB()
+catDB := dbm.NewMemDB()
-ms := NewCommitMultiStore(mainDB)
-ms.MountStoreWithDB(fooKey, sdk.StoreTypeIAVL, nil)
-ms.MountStoreWithDB(barKey, sdk.StoreTypeIAVL, nil)
+app.MountStore(fooKey, sdk.StoreTypeIAVL)
+app.MountStore(barKey, sdk.StoreTypeIAVL)
-ms.MountStoreWithDB(catKey, sdk.StoreTypeIAVL, catDB)
+app.MountStoreWithDB(catKey, sdk.StoreTypeIAVL, catDB)
 ```

 ## Accessing Stores

 In the Cosmos-SDK, the only way to access a store is with a capability-key.
 Only modules given explicit access to the capability-key will
 be able to access the corresponding store.
+Access to the MultiStore is mediated
+through the `Context`.

 ## Notes